My Dice Collection

 • Variations on the theme of twenty.
 Icosahedra and a log.
 The green one in the center has two twenties.
 It's for cheating, though I've never used it.
 The orange translucent one on the right is the oldest die I have.
 It's all that's left of the dice that came with my Basic Dungeons and Dragons kit.
 It holds a special place in my heart.

 • New dice as of May 2005.
-In roughly left-to-right, back-to-front order: yellow Lego tetrahedron (it's too small to put proper numbers on it, so I may make a bigger one someday); white Lego octahedron with arabic numerals (I'm very happy with the way this one turned out); black tetrakis hexahedron (24-sided); two wooden replicas of ancient 7-sided dice (a septagonal prism (which is most certainly not fair) and a 7-sided log); a pair of dice with bodyparts and sexual acts printed on them (a most amusing gift from my girlfriend); a white die with black pips modelled very loosely after the traditional knuckle bone dice; a translucent blue 5-sided die (a triangular prism that's well-made but probably only fair under heavily controlled conditions); an octohedron numbered 1-4 twice (so much more elegant than the awkward tetrahedral dice); a red 10-sided trigonal trapezohedron with Japanese/Chinese numerals (the characters are the same in both languages); a black 16-sided basic trigonal trapezohedron (awesome!); a white cube with only ones and zeroes on it (binary dice!); a white cube with raised pips that can be read by blind people or in the dark; a brass cube (there's a website that sells whole sets of dice in various different metals and semiprecious stones...I wish I could afford them); a orange 10-sided trigonal trapezohedron numbered 1-5 twice (much more fair than the triangular prism); a translucent blue three-sided log that has both numerals and R/P/S printed near the raised edges (a pretty but not terribly elegant three-sider); two white dice with roman numerals (I don't even want to begin to imagine the distribution you'd get for rolling those together.
+In roughly left-to-right, back-to-front order: yellow Lego tetrahedron (it's too small to put proper numbers on it, so I may make a bigger one someday); white Lego octahedron with arabic numerals (I'm very happy with the way this one turned out); black tetrakis hexahedron (24-sided); two wooden replicas of ancient 7-sided dice (a septagonal prism (which is most certainly not fair) and a 7-sided log); a pair of dice with bodyparts and sexual acts printed on them (a most amusing gift from my girlfriend); a white die with black pips modelled very loosely after the traditional knuckle bone dice; a translucent blue 5-sided die (a triangular prism that's well-made but probably only fair under heavily controlled conditions); an octohedron numbered 1-4 twice (so much more elegant than the awkward tetrahedral dice); a red 10-sided trigonal trapezohedron with Japanese numerals; a black 16-sided basic trigonal trapezohedron (awesome!); a white cube with only ones and zeroes on it (binary dice!); a white cube with raised pips that can be read by blind people or in the dark; a brass cube (there's a website that sells whole sets of dice in various different metals and semiprecious stones...I wish I could afford them); a orange 10-sided trigonal trapezohedron numbered 1-5 twice (much more fair than the triangular prism); a translucent blue three-sided log that has both numerals and R/P/S printed near the raised edges (a pretty but not terribly elegant three-sider); two white dice with roman numerals (I don't even want to begin to imagine the distribution you'd get for rolling those together.
 Click for a bigger image.